Pycord-Development/pycord/docs/api.rst

         The default auto archive duration for newly created threads being changed.

         :type: :class:`int`

+    .. attribute:: invitable

+        Non-moderators can now add other non-moderators to this thread.

+        :type: :class:`bool`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these